hamidyaseen/salah-times/README.md

-# salah-times
+# Salah-Times
-Simple tool to fix some issue with Salah Time calendar Data.
-Which is one line per day times and can have multiple column-wise entries per day.
+Simple tool to fix some basic issues with Salah Time calendar Data.
+ It is one line per day times data, which have multiple column-wise entries per line per day.